Sir Keir Starmer has today tried to wake a press junket en masse from their slumber to tell them how interesting he is.

 The Labour leader summoned journalists to party headquarters this morning in an attempt to change the general consensus of opinion that he’s about as interesting as packing foam and only half as useful.

 “Thank you all for coming today, it means a great deal to- hello?
-Can you hear me?” he began, sensing the attention of the press was starting to wander towards the concrete wall and sunshine just outside of the window.
+Can you hear me?” he began, sensing the attention of the press was starting to wander towards the concrete wall and grey clouds just outside of the window.

 Unperturbed, he went on, “The Conservatives and some members of the Labour Party like to imply that I am boring just because I’m not quite as charismatic as the elderly, quiet gardener who led the Party before I did.